douglas444/minas/README.md

 </dependency>
 ```

-Once MINAS is added to your project as a dependency, you can use the MINASTest.java test file as an example of how to instantiate the MINASController class and how to execute it.
+Once minas is added to your project as a dependency, you can use the MINASTest.java test file as an example of how to instantiate the MINASController class and how to execute it.